delucks/sshc/README.md

 ## Installation

+`sshc` is distributed as a statically compiled binary for a number of target platforms.
+You can find compressed binaries for `(arm, 386, amd64) x (openbsd, netbsd, freebsd, linux) + osx-amd64` over at [the releases page](https://github.com/delucks/sshc/releases).

+If you have the golang toolchain installed, you can install with `go get`:

 ```
 $ go get github.com/delucks/sshc
 ```

-At some point soon I'll offer precompiled binaries with signatures - for now you need the golang toolchain to install this program.

 ## Usage